danielantall/StudyPlus/README.md

 Study++ was made to replace you online tools into an all in one note taking, and school management app.
 Runs locally on any machine supporting QMake.

+## Motivation
+Nowadays theres an app for everything, Notion for notes, Goodnotes for written notes, Google calendar for organization.
+Study++ Aims to solve this by making all education apps into a single local app.
+Build with QT, C++.
 ## Video Demo

 https://www.youtube.com/watch?v=-M3_kgILIXM

 ## Repository Structure